ANSI/ASSE Z359: Fall Protection Standards System

 Several new equipment/process-specific standards were developed within the Z359 series between 1997 and 2016.
 Some manufacturers chose not to follow these standards, but still claimed compliance with the most current version of Z359.1 (2007).
 At the time this was true because Z359.1-2007 did not specifically address the equipment/elements covered.
 The 2016 revision closed that loophole by referencing each of the existing 11 standards in the Z359 series.

 ANSI/ASSE Z359.1-2016 - The Fall Protection Code received administrative approval on August 15, 2016 and is effective August 14, 2017.
 The primary intent of Z359.1-2016 is to provide a key to understanding and applying all of the various standards that make up the Z359 Fall Protection Standards System.
 It provides a single point of reference to define and validate compliance.
 With the publication of the 2016 revision, all of the requirements of the 2007 standard were superseded.

-The original ANSI Z359.1-1992 (R1999) has been expanded.
-The “new” ANSI Z359 Fall Protection Code was approved in 2007.
-This Code is an umbrella for a series of 17 fall protection-related standards.
-Many of the changes incorporated into the Fall Protection Code Standards were driven by improper use of equipment by workers at heights.
+The Fall Protection Standards System is a series of existing and planned fall protection-related standards.
 These standards are designed to educate workers concerning proper use of equipment and overall safe work strategies and systems to minimize the distances and consequences of falls from heights should they occur.

-The current Z359 Fall Protection Code package includes:
+As of this writing, the current Z359 Fall Protection Standards System includes: